YES Network: Basketball

+Soccer

 As part of a multi-year agreement with MP & Silva, YES aired tape delayed broadcasts of Premier League, FA Cup and UEFA Champions League matches involving Arsenal F.C.
 In addition to airing Arsenal matches, the network aired select archived match telecasts, as well as the team's magazine shows, Arsenal World and Arsenal 360.
 This agreement ended at the start of the 2012–13 Premier League season.
 Arsenal would get picked up by ONE World Sports while YES would gain partnership with Manchester City FC.

-In December 2014, YES announced it had acquired local broadcast rights to New York City FC of Major League Soccer, a subsidiary of Manchester City FC.
+In 2014, YES announced it had acquired local broadcast rights to New York City FC of Major League Soccer, a subsidiary of Manchester City FC.
 Yankee Global Enterprises owns a 20% minority stake in the club, which is majority-owned by City Football Group.
 This continued until 2023, when all regional MLS broadcasts were abolished as part of the league's agreement with Apple Inc.